Re-framing the classification of ideals in noncommutative tensor-triangular geometry

-As the world is fundamentally noncommutative, one need not limit themselves to a symmetric tensor product.
-Nakano--Vashaw--Yakimov \cite{NVY22}, building on Buan--Krause--Solberg's approach \cite{BKS07}, formalized the theory of \textit{noncommutative} tensor-triangular geometry, the study of \textit{monoidal} triangulated categories.
+As the world is fundamentally noncommutative, humanity need not limit itself to a symmetric tensor product.
+Nakano--Vashaw--Yakimov \cite{NVY22}, building on Buan--Krause--Solberg's approach \cite{BKS07}, formalized the theory of \textit{noncommutative} tensor-triangular geometry, the study of \textit{monoidal}-triangulated categories.
 Here, one has a noncommutative Balmer spectrum $\Spc(\catK)$, as well as a \textit{complete prime spectrum} $\Spc\cp(\catK)$, again with associated supports on objects.
 Again, $\Spc(\catK)$ is the universal \textit{noncommutative} support datum, and Miller showed analogously that $\Spc\cp(\catK)$ is the universal \textit{multiplicative} support datum \cite{Mil25}.
 But life without a commutative tensor product can be vexing, and the question of classification of thick $\otimes$-ideals was left unresolved.
 The first answer came from Nakano--Vashaw--Yakimov in their pioneering paper.
 The authors determined that if a space classifies thick $\otimes$-ideals under certain hypotheses (including rigidity, extension to a ``big'' category, and Noetherianity of the classifying space), then indeed the space must be $\Spc(\catK)$.
 Other examples of when $\Spc(\catK)$ classifies \textit{semiprime} thick $\otimes$-ideals (the noncommutative analogue of radical thick $\otimes$-ideals, which again becomes automatic if $\catK$ is rigid) subsequently followed: \begin{enumerate} \item when $\catK$ has a thick generator; \cite{NVY23} \item when $\Spc(\catK) = \Spc\cp(\catK)$; \cite{MR23} \item when $\Spc(\catK)$ is Noetherian. \cite{Row24} \end{enumerate}